open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 OTel Operator developers wanted to make it easy to add them to the OTel ecosystem.

-Note that the PodMonitor and ServiceMonitor are not useful for cluster-wide metrics collection, such as for Kubelet metrics collection.
+PodMonitor and ServiceMonitor are limited to collecting metrics from pods, and are unable to scrape other endpoints, such as the kubelet.
 In that case, you still have to rely on Prometheus scrape configs in the Collector’s [Prometheus Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/prometheusreceiver/README.md).

 ### Configuration